onyx-platform/onyx/doc/user-guide/internal-design.md

 ### High Level Components

-#### Coordinator

-The Coordinator is single node in the cluster responsible for doing distributed coordination.
-It receives jobs from Onyx clients, assigns work to peers, and handles peer failure.

 #### Peer

 A Peer is a node in the cluster responsible for processing data.
 It is similar to Storm's Worker node.
 A peer generally refers to a physical machine, though in the documentation, "peer" and "virtual peer" are often used interchangeably.